Who can participate in the Harney County Forest Collaborative?

 - I have seen where prescribed fire ended up burning and killing standing timber.

-Why isn’t logging being utilized at the same level it was in the 80s?
+Why isn’t logging being conducted at the same level it was in the past?

 There are multiple factors that play into the fact that logging has decreased since the 1980’s in Harney County.
 Some of those reasons are: